skimpa/hacking/README.md

 This type of attack is easily prevented by a rudimentary firewall.

 I have tested this hack successfully.
 I got the code offline, but had to modify it as some of the functions were redundant, so i had to import and use different functions.

+The Target destination IP Addresses in the code needs to be changed to the target IP address rather than 10.44.55.5 which is my server.

 This program is creating and manipulating sockets and so needs to be run from ROOT